Golden-Ratio-Analytic-Services/SaferDrivesMexico/README.md

 <h1 align="center">SaferDrivesMexico</h1>

 <h3 align="center">Description</h3>
-An pplication meant to allow users to avoid high risk zones traveling within and through Mexico.
+**Application Name** is meant to allow users to avoid high risk zones traveling within and through Mexico.

-**Application Name** is an - insert purpose here -
 - Feature 1 with relate related skill or technological value
 - Feature 2 with relate related skill or technological value
+- Scrapes -twitter/facebook/etc/generic - in order to determine high risk zones based on key phrases in (database types) using (insert tool here).
 - User's enter their start and end destination, travel method and the application provides a route that includes risk weighted routing options.

 ## Resources: